Brazilian Wrapper

 About Laranja

-Laranja is Espinosa’s wrapper‑forward series centered on a distinctive Brazilian 'laranja' leaf that contributes citrus and floral top notes to a Nicaraguan built core.
-The line has branched into darker and alternate‑wrapper variants—most notably Escuro (Mata Fina maduro) and Azulejo (Ecuadorian Sumatra)—while preserving a flavor arc that moves from aromatic wrapper character into cedar, spice and earth with consistently solid construction.
+Laranja centers on a distinctive Brazilian “laranja” wrapper that lifts citrus and floral top notes over a Nicaraguan‑built core.
+Since its 2014 debut the line has expanded into darker and alternate‑wrapper variants—Escuro and Azulejo among them—that push strength and flavor in different directions while preserving the series’ wrapper‑forward identity.
+Reviews note a transition from aromatic wrapper character into cedar, spice and earth.

 • Made in Nicaragua